Wireless Network Localization

 Research summary

-Location-awareness plays a crucial role in many wireless network applications, such as localization services in next generation cellular networks, Internet-of-Things, autonomous vehicles, and search-and-rescue operations.
-The global positioning system (GPS) is the most important technology to provide location-awareness around the globe through a constellation of at least 24 satellites.
-However, the effectiveness of GPS is limited in harsh environments, such as in buildings, in urban canyons, and under tree canopies, due to the inability of satelite signals to penetrate most obstacles.
+Location-awareness plays a crucial role in many wireless network applications, such as localization services in next generation cellular networks, search-and-rescue operations, logistics, and blue force tracking in battlefields.
+The global positioning system (GPS) is the most important technology to provide location-awareness around the globe through a constellation of 24 satellites.
+However, the effectiveness of GPS is limited in harsh environments, such as in buildings, in urban canyons, under tree canopies, and in caves, due to the inability of GPS signals to penetrate most obstacles.
 Hence, new localization techniques are required to meet the increasing need for accurate localization in such harsh environments.

 Our research interests revolve around following directions: